SLASSCOM/slasscom-data-analytics-curriculum/regression-analysis/04-interpolation-and-extrapolation.md

 ## Lesson 1

-> Why Python as a programming langauge
+> What is interpolation and extrapolation

 <dl>
 <dt>Self Learning Duration</dt>